VRLabs/Selective-Animation/README.md

 ## Install guide

+If you dont already have FinalIK installed, download and install the [FinalIK Stub](https://github.com/VRLabs/Final-IK-Stub).

+**Note: Testing in Unity is not possible when using the FinalIK Stub!**

 Merge the FX controller to your own FX controller using the [Avatar 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

 Put ``Exclusive Animation.prefab`` at the base of your Unity scene, which will give it base Unity scaling.